rsimgroup/gem5-approxilyzer/README.md

 ```
 m5 checkpoint; [exec binary with args or run script]; m5 writefile [output filename]; m5 exit
 ```

+IMPORTANT: if you are using the gem5-approxilyzer provided disk image, m5 writefile may not be the latest version.
+You can still use the above command, but replace `m5` with `/root/m5`.

 Note the checkpoint's tick number once exiting the simulation.

 5. Move the checkpoint from `m5out` to the corresponding app checkpoint directory: